Soundtracks For The Blind can only be described as damaging. Songs like the 15 minute "Helpless Child" can drive you to paranoid hallucinations.

 Anything on Greed or Holy Money.

 Live, even more so.
-Go out and listen to the version of "Another You" from Public Castration Is A Good Idea and try to sleep.
+Go out and listen to the version of "Another You" from Public Castration Is a Good Idea and try to sleep.
 Or better yet, "Coward".
 Or "A Hanging".
+Public Castration is considered Swans' most intense, brutal live recording ever made, and oh boy, it shows in spades.

 Michael Gira's side project The Angels of Light had some doozies too, ranging from slow-burners like "New City in the Future," to the satanic street parade backing "Rose of Los Angeles," to the Swans-like mechanical stomp of "Black River Song."